Creative Lighting Pilot Project

 Have you noticed the architectural details on Edmonton’s heritage buildings?
 Neither have we – they get lost in the dark.
 But we’re working to change that!

 We’re partnering with building owners to install creative lighting on some heritage buildings.
 These new lights will highlight the buildings’ features and make our nightscape more interesting and inviting.
-Owners can apply for up to $50,000 in matching funds for lights and infrastructure.
 We’ll keep you posted and share photos of the buildings when the lights are up.

 Creative Lighting Champions